VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

    * 'port' needs to be set to the port of your volttron instance

    * 'server_key' needs to be set to the public server key of your remote platform.
-     This can be obtained from the instance using the ``vctl auth serverkey`` command
+     This can be obtained from the instance using the ``vctl auth serverkey`` command.

 .. note::